-For weeks you've probably been wondering: when are these birds finally going to lay
+For weeks you've probably been wondering: are these Tree Swallows ever going to lay

-A fertilized bird egg is a container in which genes from the mother and father
+- A fertilized bird egg contains genes from the mother and father which will

-processes of development change the embryo from a single cell to the partially grown
+physical processes of development will change the embryo from a single cell to

 - Most modern-day birds have just one ovary and one oviduct, and lay only one

 egg at a time.
 This may help keep body weight low for flight, and also avoid the

 problem of having two large delicate eggs developing at the same time.

 - During her egg laying period a female songbird releases one ripened egg cell or

 ovum from her ovary per day.
 Each ripe ovum consists of a yolk that contains

 much of the future egg's raw materials and fuel supply, plus the female's